kamalQT10l/Accenture_Coding_Assignment/README.md

 Feature Improvements
-* App will look better if we add album arts (thumnail) , category, album artists and the discription.
+* App will look better if we add album arts (thumbnail) , category, album artists and the description.